mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. el - (*mixed*) A string id representing the Element to be replaced with, or an Element reference.
+1. el - (*mixed*) A string id representing the Element to be replaced, or an Element reference.

 ### Returns: